frontendpatterns/frontendpatterns.dev/src/content/patterns/component-interface.md

 ## Solution

-Apply the Component Interface pattern by defining clear contracts for component inputs and outputs, and reinforce it with concise examples or tests.
+Define clear contracts for component inputs and outputs.
 For example, share a TypeScript interface between the API client and the `OrderSummary` component so breaking changes fail fast.